Yeb02/RECURSIVE_NODES/README.md

 # RECURSIVE_NODES

-Implements a 2 (aiming for 3) loops optimization algorithm to solve optimal control and memorization problems.
+Implements a 3 loops optimization algorithm to solve optimal control and memorization problems.
 The neural network is meta-optimized by a custom genetic algorithm, which evolves both topology and floating point parameters.
 The network itself uses 3 factor Hebbian learning rules.
+Several variants are implemented, change the active preprocessor directives in main.cpp or dllMain.h to compile a custom version.

-##### KNOWN BUG: rare infinite recursion in updateDepth (genotype.cpp), working on it.
+##### KNOWN BUG: rare infinite recursion in updateDepth (genotype.cpp), found the reason, patch incoming.

 The code can be compiled into an executable, to experiment on the implemented c++ trials.
 As of now, 2 trials are implemented: XoR with memorization, and gym's cartpole.
 The algorithm solves both easily.
 More to come !